conekta/conekta-node/README.md

 Conekta Node v 3.1.1
 ======================
-Exactly the same package as conekta-node 3.1.1 but this one uses promises instead of callbacks Wrapper to connect with https://api.conekta.io.
+Exactly the same package as [conekta-node](https://www.npmjs.com/package/conekta) but this one uses promises instead of callbacks
+Wrapper to connect with https://api.conekta.io.

 ## Install